How Long Do Veneers Last? Are Veneers Permanent?

 - Deep discolouration that whitening cannot fully correct

-- Chips, cracks or worn edges on front teeth
+- Chips, cracks, or worn edges on front teeth

-- Small gaps (diastema) or uneven tooth proportions
+- Small gaps or uneven tooth proportions

 - Asymmetry in the smile line